 If the inventory levels are not managed effectively, the supply chain can face many issues including overstock, understock, miss-picks, and incorrect shipments creating a customer service nightmare for the company.

-High inventory levels, whether it is inside a warehouse or in transit, can result in a lot of tied-up capital whereas inadequate inventory levels can result in loss of business and reputation.
+High inventory levels, whether it is inside a warehouse or in transit, can result in a lot of tied-up capital, while inadequate inventory levels can result in loss of business and reputation.

 Inventory management could also be considered a special skill involving various techniques like Just in Time, Minimum Order Quantity, Economic Order Quantity, Buffer Stock, Perpetual Inventory Control, and Demand forecasting among others.

-Effective inventory management and optimization involves the supply chain executive having 360° visibility of all inventories in the chain, be it in an external warehouse, somewhere in transit in a container or in a small internal warehouse in a production facility.
+While it may seem like a balancing act, effective inventory management and optimization can be met by having 360° visibility of all inventories in the chain, be it in an external warehouse, somewhere in transit in a container or in a small internal warehouse in a production facility.